Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 This section describes optional configuration options, particularly for ensuring conformance with other IMS devices such as HSSes, ENUM servers, application servers with strict requirements on Record-Route headers, and non-Clearwater I-CSCFs.
 These options should be set in a local copy (in the format `name=value`, e.g. `icscf=5052`) by running `cw-config download shared_config`, editing this downloaded copy and then running `cw-config upload shared_config` when finished.

 * `homestead_provisioning_port` - the HTTP port the homestead provisioning interface on Dime listens on.
 Defaults to 8889.
 Not needed when using an external HSS.
-* `sas_server` - the IP address or hostname of your Metaswitch Service Assurance Server for call logging and troubleshooting.
-Optional.
 * `reg_max_expires` - determines the maximum expires= parameter Sprout will set on Contact headers at registrations, and therefore the amount of time before a UE has to re-register - must be less than 2^31 ms (approximately 25 days).
 Default is 300 (seconds).
 * `sub_max_expires` - determines the maximum Expires header Sprout will set in subscription responses, and therefore the amount of time before a UE has to re-subscribe - must be less than 2^31 ms (approximately 25 days).
 * `upstream_hostname` - the I-CSCF which Bono should pass requests to.
 Defaults to `icscf.<sprout_hostname>`.